-- the mother/adopter of the child must be/have been entitled to statutory maternity/adoption leave or, if not, they must be/have been entitled to statutory maternity/adoption pay or maternity allowance.
-Notice must have been given to reduce or end any maternity/adoption entitlements; - the employee must still be working for the Council at the start of each period of SPL; - the employee must pass the 'continuity test' requiring them to have a minimum of 26 weeks' service at the end of the 15th week before the child's expected due date/matching date; - the employee's partner must meet the 'employment and earnings test' requiring them in the 66 weeks leading up to the child's expected due date/matching date have worked for at least 26 weeks and earned an average of at least £30 (this is correct as of 2015 but may change annually) a week in any 13 of those weeks; - the employee must comply with notice requirements including, where necessary, a declaration that their partner meets the employment and income requirement which allow them to get shared parental leave.
+- The mother/adopter of the child must be/have been entitled to statutory maternity/adoption leave or, if not, they must be/have been entitled to statutory maternity/adoption pay or maternity allowance.
+Notice must have been given to reduce or end any maternity/adoption entitlements. - The employee must still be working for the Council at the start of each period of SPL. - The employee must pass the 'continuity test' requiring them to have a minimum of 26 weeks service at the end of the 15th week before the child's expected due date/matching date.

+- The employee's partner must meet the 'employment and earnings test' requiring them in the 66 weeks leading up to the child's expected due date/matching date have worked for at least 26 weeks and earned an average of at least £30 in any 13 of those weeks. - The employee must comply with notice requirements including, where necessary, a declaration that their partner meets the employment and income requirement which allow them to get shared parental leave.

 Where only one parent is eligible for shared parental leave, the leave cannot be shared with their partner.

 Shared parental leave could still be used however by the eligible parent to book their leave in separate blocks.

-4. How and When can this Leave be Taken?
+4. How and When can SPL be Taken?